 Society of Biblical Literature, Co-Chair of Poverty in the Biblical World Section

 Society for Old Testament Study

-Fortress Commentary on the Old Testament.
-Edited by Matthew J.M.
-Coomber, Hugh R. Page, Jr., and Gale A. Yee.
-Minneapolis: Fortress Press, forthcoming.
+Fortress Commentary on the Bible: The Old Testament and Apocrypha.
+Edited by Gale A. Yee, Hugh R. Page, Jr., and Matthew J.M.
+Coomber.
+Minneapolis: Fortress Press, 2014.

 "Subsistence and Greed: Revisiting the Eighth-Century Prophets in an Age of Globalization."
 Masihi Sevak 24, No. 3 (2009): 14-30.

 "Occupying the Temple in Ancient Judah: Resisting Debt Exploitation, from Jerusalem to Wall Street," in How to Read the Bible in a Global Crisis.
 Edited by Bruce Worthington and Jonathan Bernier.
 Minneapolis: Fortress Press, Forthcoming.

 "The Problem of Corruption in the Book of Micah: A Contributing Voice."
 In Micah.
 Authored by Julia O'Brien.
 Wisdom Commentary Series: Chicago: Liturgical Press, Forthcoming.